 There are many exhibition rooms inside the museum, all lit up by natural daylight from the skylights.
 The outside gardens, however, are full of flowers and intricate sculptures.
 From the detailed walls to the story-telling mosaic floors, every inch of the museum holds appeal.

-The museum is open every Tuesday to Sunday from 11am to 6pm.
-On Thursdays you can visit until 10pm.
+The museum is open every Tuesday to Sunday from 11 am to 6 pm.
+On Thursdays, you can visit until 10 pm.

 While Nyhavn can be quite busy at times, it’s definitely a must-see when visiting Copenhagen.
-You may want to book your dinner table early in the day, or simply grab a take away and sit along the canal banks with many of the locals.
+You may want to book your dinner table early in the day, or simply grab a takeaway and sit along the canal banks with many of the locals.

 While a canal cruise can be enjoyed any time of the day, what better way to wind down and end your one day in Copenhagen than with a slow cruise?!

 From Nyhavn, you can hop onto one of the Canal Tours boats and enjoy an hour-long tour of the city by boat.
-See some of these fantastic sights that Copenhagen is so famous for, and enjoy the night’s views of the harbor.
+See some of these fantastic sights that Copenhagen is so famous for, and enjoy the night’s views of the harbour.
 Many of the tours include a live guide with both English and Danish commentary.

 For day 2 we’re going to enter the magical world of Hans Christian Anderson and pay a visit to the notorious “Freetown” of Christiania.

-Go on your own Copenhagen walking tour and see the road dedicated to the writer that gave us some of our favorite childhood fairytales.
+Go on your own Copenhagen walking tour and see the road dedicated to the writer that gave us some of our favourite childhood fairytales.
 This boulevard is the most densely trafficked road in Copenhagen and is lined with sightseeing opportunities!

 You can take in all the scenic early morning sights on your way to your next stop.
 See City Hall, the statue of Anderson, and walk past the H.C.
 Anderson Castle.
-This is a great way to start off your day, as well as getting in some amazing holiday photos!
+This is a great way to start off your day, as well as getting some amazing holiday photos!

 Start your day with a visit to Denmark’s National Museum.
-Located close to the city center, the museum is inside the Prince’s Palace.
+Located close to the city centre, the museum is inside the Prince’s Palace.
 Once home to the royal family, the palace is now simply an elegant, grand building- open for public admiration!

 Inside the museum, you’ll find large chunks of Denmark’s historic eras.
-The museum holds a large ethnographic collection of ancient civilizations.
+The museum holds a large ethnographic collection of ancient civilisations.
 You can also see a fascinating coin collection and a toy museum collection!

-If you manage to see no other castle during your two or three days in Copenhagen, you absolutely must visit Chirstiansborg!
+If you manage to see no other castle during your three days in Copenhagen, you absolutely must visit Chirstiansborg!
 This castle is open to the public every day and allows visitors to explore the many different rooms in the palace.